aengl/cv/README.md

 A Github Pages repository for hosting my curriculum vitae.

-Uses https://jsonresume.org/ to generate the HTML from a JSON file.
+Uses https://github.com/aengl/turtle-cv to generate the HTML from a YML file.

 ## Usage

-Run `yarn` to pull the dependencies.

-Run `yarn build` to generate the index.
+Run `yarn build` to generate the HTML.